clicon/clixon-docs/quickstart.rst

 ..
 This is a comment

-This section describes how to run the Hello world example available in the soure code at: `hello example <https://github.com/clicon/clixon-examples>`_.
+This section describes how to run the Hello world example available in soure code at: `clixon hello example <https://github.com/clicon/clixon-examples/tree/master/hello/src>`_.

 Clixon is not a system in itself, it is a support system for an application.
 In this case, the "application" is hello world.
 The hello